zimmertr/Kubernetes-Manifests/Unifi_Controller/README.md

     9) SSH into your Unifi Devices and manually inform the controller of their existence.
         - `set-inform http://>{IP,HOSTNAME}<:8080/inform`
     10) After a few moments, your devices will appear in the Controller.
 Click Adopt and configure away.
+        - If your devices get stuck in an Adopting -> Disconnected loop make sure that your `Controller Hostname/IP` is configured correctly in step 7.
+You can test this by SSHing into the device and trying to resolve the Unifi Controller LB IP/DNS.

 **Problems:**